Requex.me LogoRequex.me

-How to Test Webhooks on Localhost: Complete Developer Guide
+How to Test Webhooks on Localhost in 2026?

 When developing locally, your application typically runs on http://localhost:3000 or a similar local address.
 External services like Stripe, GitHub, or Shopify cannot reach this address because it's behind your router's NAT, your firewall, or simply not connected to the public internet.

-The simplest and most reliable approach is to capture webhook payloads online and replay them locally.
-This two-step process separates the "receiving" from the "processing" and gives you complete control over both.
+The simplest approach is to capture webhook payloads online and replay them locally.
+This two-step process separates receiving from processing and gives you complete control over both.

 Step 1: Capture with Requex.me